AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 Learners should grasp history's subjective nature.
 They ask AI to explain the First World War's causes.
 AI offers British and German viewpoints (Wineburg, 2001; Seixas, 2004).
 This helps learners compare national narratives (Lee & Ashby, 2000).

-Learners compare AI outputs with primary sources, as prompted (Clark, 2023).
-They summarise how perspective alters the history (Lee, 2024).
-Learners note AI errors, reinforcing critical analysis of all texts (Smith, 2022).
-The teacher assesses summaries and bias identification (Jones, 2021).
+Learners compare AI outputs with primary sources, as prompted.
+They summarise how perspective alters the history, building on the historical-thinking work on perspective and evidence (Lee & Ashby, 2000; Seixas, 2004).
+Learners note AI errors, reinforcing critical analysis of all texts.
+The teacher assesses summaries and bias identification.

 Links to Other Theories